BensonGardner/opt-mobile-portfolio/README.md

 6. Replace all querySelectorAll uses with getElementByID or getElementByClassName.

-7. Move var declaration in the .mover animation loop to the initialization of loop.
+7. Move var declarations outside of, or to initializations of, the loops that animate .mover, create and append pizzas.

+9. Reduce the number of pizzas rendered to only the number that appears on the screen (IN PROGRESS).

 ### Gulp
 1. Minify (uglify/compress/clean) HTML, JS, and CSS.